AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Low-Cost Hardware System

+As illustrated in~\cref{fig:main,fig:robot_modular_design}, \rob consists of three main modules: lifting rails that double as the upper-body structure, horizontally arranged SCARA-like dual arms, and a differential-drive mobile base.
+All structural parts are built from aluminum profiles and 3D-printed components in a modular fashion, enabling full assembly in approximately three days.

-\textbf{Lifting Capability:} Empirical evaluation of structures similar to Mobile Aloha revealed that the absence of lifting freedom often leads to irrecoverable failures, such as objects slipping from the robot's grasp.
-These failures typically necessitate on-site human intervention.
-To address this limitation (\textit{requirement 2 and 4}), we incorporated lifting degrees of freedom into \rob.
-While lead screws excel in precision positioning and load capacity, their limited movement speed makes them unsuitable for dynamic tasks.
-Instead, we adopted a belt-driven slide, which also serves as the robot's upper body.
+\textbf{Lifting Capability:} The absence of lifting freedom is a common pain point for mobile manipulators: in our early prototyping, failures such as objects slipping from the gripper occurred frequently and could not be recovered remotely, requiring on-site human intervention.
+To satisfy \textit{requirements~2} (multi-height operation) and \textit{4} (no on-site assistance), \rob integrates vertical lifting degrees of freedom.
+Lead screws offer high positioning accuracy and load capacity but are too slow for dynamic tasks; we therefore chose belt-driven slides that balance speed and cost, while letting the two rails double as the upper-body frame to eliminate extra structural parts (\textit{requirement~1}).

-\textbf{SCARA-like Arms:} The primary challenge in enhancing the load and operational range of robotic arms lies in the high inertia and gravitational loads, which demand greater torque density at the shoulder and elbow joints.
-To mitigate these challenges, we implemented a horizontal arm configuration.
-This design, in combination with the lifting mechanism described earlier, minimizes the impact of gravity on the joints, thus reducing the cost (\textit{requirement 1}) and simplifying the control algorithms.
-Furthermore, the horizontal arm configuration allows the arms to fold and retract to the body during standby or moving, achieving minimal space occupation as mentioned in \textit{requirement 3}.

-\textbf{Dual-Motor Joints:} Inspired by the biomechanics of human joints~\cite{pfeifer2007self}, which rely on two sets of muscles to achieve zero-backlash movement, we developed a dual-motor setting.
-The joints are powered by low-cost Feetech STS3215 motors at the price of \$\textit{15} (\textit{requirement 1}), which feature high-speed DC motors paired with a gearbox offering a 1:345 gear ratio and a maximum torque of 35 kg·cm.
-A modular design was adopted, facilitating easy repair.
-By applying appropriate bias tension through two servos in the control algorithm, the robotic arm achieves higher precision.

-\textbf{Differential Drive Mobile Base:} Considering \textit{requirement 2}, the robot employs a dual-wheel differential drive base.
-Two BLDC motors are installed at the front of the robot, while a universal wheel at the rear, provideing in-place rotation (\textit{requirement 3}).
-The base is constructed using aluminum profiles to securely attach the robot body, avoiding the high costs of CNC manufacturing or casting (\textit{requirement 1}).
-Additionally, the front-to-back distance of the chassis has been minimized, limiting the sweeping area to a radius of 50 cm and reducing the risk of collisions during turns.